plogs/asopposedtowhat.com/content/posts/parable-of-the-squirrel.md

 ## So it depends

 "Make the distinction," I said, "and the argument is over.
-You are both right and both wrong depending on what you mean practically by the phrase 'goes around'."
+You are both right and both wrong depending on what you mean when you say 'goes around'."

-For the most part everyone agreed: the answer depends upon what you mean when you say, "_Goes around_."

 ## The End